ABOUT

 About Mike Hoffmann

-I'm originally from South Africa, a mammologist by training, but now more of a conservation generalist.
-I currently work for the Zoological Society of London (ZSL) where I head up a number of cross-cutting thematic programmes largely focused on innovating and implementing solutions to complex conservation challenges.
+I'm originally from South Africa, currently living in the UK working for the Zoological Society of London (ZSL) where I head up a number of cross-cutting thematic programmes largely focused on innovating and implementing solutions to complex conservation challenges.
 I have worked in intergovernmental (IUCN), non-governmental (Conservation International, WCMC and ZSL) and academic sectors (the University of Pretoria’s Mammal Research Institute and Oxford’s Wildlife Conservation Research Unit) in South Africa, the US and the UK.
 I’ve been involved in helping launch or grow several major conservation initiatives, including the IUCN Red List and IUCN Green Status of Species, Key Biodiversity Areas and the Alliance for Zero Extinction, the biodiversity hotspots concept, EDGE, SMART, the Universal Ranger Support Alliance, the Wildlife Conservation Bond, and more.
 My research and interests span extinction risk assessment, species recovery, protected areas, wildlife use and trade, biodiversity indicators, conservation priority setting, conservation impact measurement, conservation technology, and (of course!) mammalian taxonomy, biogeography and conservation.
-For more, see my Google Scholar page; most of my publications (including some of the books or reports I've edited/written, but alas not Mammals of Africa) are free to access on ResearchGate
+For more, see my Google Scholar page; most of my publications (including some of the books or reports I've edited/written, but alas not Mammals of Africa) are free to access on ResearchGate.

 Access the Library